 Kratos is a government contractor at the forefront of the DoD's recapitalization of strategic weapon systems to address peer and near peer threats and its related Rapid Innovation Initiatives.
 Kratos is a leading technology, intellectual property, proprietary product and system company focused on the U.S. and its allies' national security.
 Kratos is a recognized industry leader in the rapid development, demonstration and fielding of high technology systems and products at an affordable cost.
-Kratos' primary focus areas are unmanned systems, space and satellite communications, microwave electronics, cyber security/warfare, training systems, missile defense, and C5ISR.
+Kratos' primary focus areas are unmanned systems, space and satellite communications, microwave electronics, cyber security/warfare, training systems, rocket systems and missile defense, turbine technologies, and C5ISR.
 We believe that our technology, intellectual property, proprietary products and designed-in positions on our customers' programs, platforms and systems, and our ability to rapidly develop, demonstrate and field affordable leading technology systems gives us a competitive advantage and creates a high barrier to entry into our markets.
-Our workforce is primarily engineering and technically oriented with a significant number of employees holding national security clearances.
-Much of our work is performed at customer locations, or in a secure facility.
-Our entire organization is focused on executing our strategy of becoming the leading technology and intellectual property based company in our industry.
+Our workforce is primarily engineering and technically oriented with a significant number of Kratos employees holding national security clearances.
+Much of our work is performed at customer locations, or in a secure manufacturing facility.
+Our primary end customers are national security related agencies.
+Our entire organization is focused on executing our strategy of becoming the leading technology and intellectual property based product and system company in our industry.